felipesveiga/TF-Data/README.md

-# tf.data Deep Learning Workflow
+# Deep Learning Workflow with tf.data
 The project's goal was exploiting TensorFlow's data manipulation features for the creation of a DL Pipeline focused on digit recognition.
 It began with the raw data importing and its proper partition in training, validation and testing sets in .tfrecord's files.

 Following the protobuf's reading and parsing, two Neural Networks were fit on the training data and evaluated.
 They were a LeNet-5 and a Fully Connected model, the latter with 5 hidden layers using ELU that were trained with the Dropout technique.